Keewano Unity SDK

 Best Practice: Use Ad Network Callbacks

-Always call these ad tracking methods from the revenue callbacks provided by your ad serving SDK (IronSource, Google AdMob, Unity Ads, etc.).
+Always call ad revenue tracking methods from the revenue callbacks provided by your ad serving SDK (IronSource, Google AdMob, Unity Ads, etc.).
 These callbacks contain accurate revenue data from the ad network.
 Never estimate or hardcode revenue values.

 Ad Revenue vs IAP